Who is Chesley "Sully" Sullenberger?

 Sullenberger's years of airline safety instruction and study paid off on January 15, 2009, when the US Airways plane he was piloting struck a large flock of Canada geese during liftoff from New York's LaGuardia Airport.
 Both engines were damaged, and suddenly neither was providing any thrust.
 With air traffic control, Sullenberger discussed his options: either return to LaGuardia or land at Teterboro Airport in New Jersey.
 Sullenberger quickly deemed the situation too dire for the plane to stay in the air long enough for either plan to be successful, so he decided that ditching (performing an emergency water landing) the jet in the Hudson River was the best option.

 He announced over the intercom, "Brace for impact," and took the plane down onto the water's surface.
 The maneuver was a success, and all 155 people onboard flight 1549 survived, and all but a few uninjured.
-The crew evacuated the passengers; Captain Sullenberger left the plane last.
+The crew evacuated the passengers and Captain Sullenberger left the plane last.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!